veg/hyphy-tutorials/selection/README.md

 1. A proportion of sites (0.02) is evolving with dN/dS > 1 (105) along a subset of the branches (it is not known which).
 2. Forcing dN/dS = 1 provides a significantly worse (p = ) fit to the data, i.e. rejects the hypothesis of no positive selection in the alignmnent.

 In addition to this output, HyPhy will also generate a [JSON](http://json.org) file with a more detailed analysis output.
-You can visualize the results by uploading the file to this [web app (experimental)](http://octamonkey.ucsd.edu/BUSTED/ui/busted.html).
+The JSON will be written to same directory as the input alignment file, with `BUSTED.json` appended to the file name, e.g. `/Users/sergei/Coding/hyphy-tutorials/selection/data/HIV.nex.BUSTED.json`  You can visualize the results by uploading the file to this [web app (experimental)](http://octamonkey.ucsd.edu/BUSTED/ui/busted.html).

 ### Testing for selection on an *a priori* specifed background